 Blowouts

-Blowouts, or the tire rupturing while the car is traveling at speed, can be caused by design defects, manufacturing defects, or tread separation.
+Blowouts, or the tire rupturing while your car is traveling at speed, can be caused by design defects, manufacturing defects, or tread separation.
 The rubber can lose its bond with the internal steel belting and fabric reinforcement resulting in a rapid loss of air pressure.

-Tire blowouts can also be caused by vehicle owner’s negligence or operator error.
+Tire blowouts can also be caused by the vehicle owner’s negligence or operator error.
 Overloading a vehicle or using bad tires can cause a blowout and lead to an accident.
-At high speed, a tire blowout can cause a driver to lose control of the vehicle, veer off the road, or crash into a barrier or other vehicle.

 4. Who is to blame for a defective tire?

-If the tire was defective when it was sold to the consumer, the plaintiff does not necessarily have to show who was responsible for the defect.
-Under California’s “product liability” laws, the party who designed, manufactured, or sold the defective workout product is liable for injuries caused by that product.
+Under California’s “product liability” laws, the party who designed, manufactured, or sold the defective workout product is strictly liable for injuries caused by that product.

 - Tire repair shop;